Integralist/integralist.co.uk/content/posts/python-generators.md

 So you could design a single class that contains both the `__iter__` and `__next__` methods (like I demonstrate below), or you might want to have the `__next__` method defined as part of a separate class (it's up to you and whatever you feel works best for your project).

+> [!NOTE]
-> Note: the Python docs for [`collections.abc`](https://docs.python.org/3.7/library/collections.abc.html#collections.abc.Iterator) highlight the other 'protocols' that Python has and the various methods they require (see an [earlier post of mine](/posts/design-python/#interfaces-protocols-and-abstract-methods) that discusses protocols + abstract classes in detail).
+> the Python docs for [`collections.abc`](https://docs.python.org/3.7/library/collections.abc.html#collections.abc.Iterator) highlight the other 'protocols' that Python has and the various methods they require (see an [earlier post of mine](/posts/design-python/#interfaces-protocols-and-abstract-methods) that discusses protocols + abstract classes in detail).
 If you're unfamiliar with 'dunder' methods, then I'll refer you to an excellent post: [a guide to magic methods](https://rszalski.github.io/magicmethods/).

 By implementing these two methods it enables Python to iterate over a 'collection'.
 It doesn't matter what the collection is, as long as the iterator object defines the behaviour that lets Python know how to iterate over it.